Indian Music Workshops

 These Indian Music workshops for schools, colleges & universities are either run as solo workshops with tabla player Jon Sterckx, or can be run together with a Tabla player & Sitar Player.
 The joint workshops can include a sitar & tabla performance.

 The workshops give a comprehensive introduction to North Indian music, through the experience of melody ( Raga ) and rhythm ( Taal ) and the relationship between the two.
-Workshops can have a focus on Rag Desh for GCSE Music syllabus if required.
+Workshops can also discuss & reference The Beatles ‘Within You Without You’ from the Sgt.
+Peppers album for the current AQA GCSE Music syllabus if required.

 Workshops can also include a professional Sitar & Tabla performance.

 Indian Music Workshops are also available for Arts centres, festivals & cultural events & can be combined with performances.